microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event-decline.md

 ---
 title: "event: decline"
-description: "Decline invitation to the specified event in a user calendar."
+description: "Decline invitation to the specified event in a user calendar."author: "angelgolfer-ms"
 ---

 # event: decline